-Whether your business offers a ‘one-size fits all’ or a ‘made-to-order’ strategy, is its imperative to employ differing communication tactics with your directors, suppliers, customers and even community members, as each require different levels of attention, management and interaction.
+Whether your business offers a ‘one-size fits all’ or a ‘made-to-order’ strategy, it is imperative to employ differing communication tactics with your directors, suppliers, customers and even community members, as each require different levels of attention, management and interaction.

 As stakeholders both impact and are impacted by your business, how you approach their attitudes, behaviours and expectations can impact your organisation.

-Here are 3 steps to guide you to effective stakeholder communication management.
+Here are 3 steps to guide you to effective stakeholder communication management: